loginid1/loginid-tutorial/README.md

 - `API_PRIVATE_KEY`: use the Api Credential (you do not need to maintain the **\n** characters, but it needs to be one single line)
 - `CLIENT_ID_WEB`: use the client ID of the Web application

-Please find more details with that file!
+Please find more details within that file!

 ## Building the tutorial